 is located.

-So feel free follow along with the steps to get a better understanding on how the scenario-convert
+Feel free to follow along with the steps to get a better understanding on how the Scenario-Convert

 -script functions.

-This is the most straight forward way to create a scenario from your OSM-file.
+This is the most straightforward approach to create a scenario from your OSM-file.

 Let’s start off by showing you what a complete call could look like: